 Cons

-- • Higher initial cost compared to mechanical locks.
+- • Higher cost due to specialized design.

 Materials and Finishes